robertying/blog/content/posts/2019-02-16---Four-Months-in-the-US-Part-I.md

 slug: "/posts/four-months-in-the-US-part-one/"
 category: "Life"
 tags:
+  - "Four Months in the U.S."
   - "Salt Lake City"
   - "Live"
-  - "Study"
+  - "Buy"
-  - "Food"
+  - "Eat"
 description: "I decided to go on an exchange program in the U.S. last year for a change of mind.
 Four months in Salt Lake City, a beautiful and quiet place in the state of Utah has really given me something new to feel and think about.
-Studying in a different education system can be challenging and exciting."
+Life is completely different and there is much to explore."
 ---

 At the beginning of 2018, my thoughts of going abroad thrived after we were given opportunities to take part in exchange programs from all over the world.
 I believe I've always wanted to visit the U.S., whether because of its advancing technologies or its diversity in people.
 I was only able to choose the University of Utah so that I could finally end up in America.
 It turned out _to be not so bad_, after all.
 Besides, I really would like **a change of mind** and some air far away from the heavy school work of my home university.
 So I decided to go.